Al Coury

 Albert Eli Coury (October 21, 1934 – August 8, 2013) was an American music record executive and producer who was vice-president of Capitol Records, co-founder of RSO Records, founder of Network Records and general manager of Geffen Records.

 Coury released some of the best selling albums of all time such as the soundtracks of Saturday Night Fever, Grease and Flashdance, and albums such as Pink Floyd's The Dark Side of the Moon and Guns N' Roses' Appetite for Destruction, which earned him the title of the "Vince Lombardi of the record business".

-In his career that expanded almost 40 years, Coury helped to develop the careers of artists such as The Beatles, Nat King Cole, The Beach Boys, Pink Floyd, the Bee Gees, Eric Clapton, Irene Cara, Glen Campbell, Bob Seger, Guns N' Roses, Aerosmith, Don Henley, Cher and Linda Ronstadt.
+In a career that spanned almost 40 years, Coury helped to develop the careers of artists such as the Beatles, Nat King Cole, the Beach Boys, Pink Floyd, the Bee Gees, Eric Clapton, Irene Cara, Glen Campbell, Bob Seger, Guns N' Roses, Aerosmith, Don Henley, Cher and Linda Ronstadt.

 Biography

 Albert Eli Coury was born October 21, 1934, to Lebanese parents and grew up in Worcester, Massachusetts.
 He played the trumpet as a teenager.

-In 1957, he joined Capitol Records as a promotion man in New England, and was later transferred to Los Angeles to become Capitol's first A&R executive (head of artist development) until he rose to vice-president of marketing, sales/promotion and A&R. Time magazine called him "The Man Who Sells the Sizzle".
+In 1957, he joined Capitol Records as a promotor in New England, and was later transferred to Los Angeles to become Capitol's first A&R executive (head of artist development) until he rose to vice-president of marketing, sales/promotion and A&R. Time magazine called him "The Man Who Sells the Sizzle".